-In the autumn, a co-commission between 14-18 NOW, the UK’s official arts programme for the First World War centenary, BBC Contains Strong Language and the British Council will result in the publication of Unwritten Poems, an anthology that invites poets of the Caribbean diaspora to explore new perspectives on the Caribbean experience during the First World War, edited by Karen McCarthy Woolf.
+Also in the autumn, Nine Arches Press will publish a co-commission between 14-18 NOW, the UK’s official arts programme for the First World War centenary, BBC Contains Strong Language and the British Council.
+Unwritten: Caribbean Poems After World War I is an anthology that invites poets of the Caribbean diaspora to explore new perspectives on the Caribbean experience during the First World War, edited by Karen McCarthy Woolf.

 Updates, promotions and news on Nine Arches’ 10th birthday celebrations and activity can be found on twitter via the hashtag #TenforNine.

 Subscribe and stay up to date with our latest news at Nine Arches Press: